The average solution of a TSP instance in a graph: Relations between the Steiner Wiener and TSP Wiener index

 For $k \in \{2,3\},$ every permutation results in the same sum and so the equality is true for every graph.

 For $K_n$, we trivially have $\Wtspk(K_n)=k\binom{n}{k}$ and for a star one easily verifies that

-Now assume that $n \ge k \ge 4$ and $G$ is not a clique nor a star.
+Now assume that $n \ge k \ge 4$ and $G$ is not a star nor a clique.
 This implies that $G$ has a spanning tree which is not a star and in particular that $G$ contains two disjoint edges (this is also a consequence of Erd\H{o}s-Ko-Rado results).